 Powers and Abilities

-Barbas’s powers focus on changing the physical world and gaining secret knowledge.
-As a Great President, he is not just influential—he is said to be transformative and structural.
+Barbas’s powers are about changing the physical world and uncovering secret knowledge.
+As a Great President, he is not just influential; he is also known for being able to transform and shape things.

-One of Barbas’s main powers is the ability to change people into other shapes.
+One of his main powers is the ability to change people into other shapes.
 This is seen as a kind of ‘demonic glamour’ or a curse that makes someone look like an animal or a twisted version of themselves.
-This power is usually harmful and can cause people to feel isolated or tormented.
+This power is usually harmful and can make people feel alone or tormented.

 Barbas is known for causing and spreading diseases.
-Some texts say he does this by releasing harmful spirits or corrupting the body’s humors.
-While he is sometimes said to ‘cure’ these illnesses, it is usually just stopping a curse he started, not true healing.
+Some sources say he does this by sending out harmful spirits or upsetting the body’s natural balance.
+While he is sometimes said to ‘cure’ these illnesses, it usually just means he stops a curse he started, not real healing.

-Barbas’s control over mechanical arts means he can share forbidden technical knowledge.
+His skill in mechanical arts means he can share secret technical knowledge.
 This includes building complex structures and making tools.
 In the infernal world, he helps build ‘mansions’ or fortresses for other spirits and gives humans the skills to make weapons or devices that can cause harm or pride.

-He also reveals secrets, especially those involving theft or deception, helping people discover what others have hidden.
+The demon can also reveal secrets, especially those involving theft or deception, helping people discover what others have hidden.

 You may also enjoy: